 The District offers a full range of extracurricular activities and special programs.
 Before and after-school care is available in each of the District’s elementary schools.
 Activity programs, intramural sports and city-sponsored athletic leagues provide other afternoon, evening and weekend options.

 Every year a large number of students are recognized as National Merit and Commended Scholars.
 Clayton’s K-12 students compare favorably in ability and achievement with students from independent schools and select suburban districts nationally, including schools on the eastern seaboard and west coast.

 Additionally, the District provides a wide range of opportunities for its residents and students, including adult continuing education programs and summer programs.
 Since 1981, the District has participated in a voluntary desegregation program with the City of St. Louis.
-Approximately eight percent of the District’s students are enrolled through participation in the desegregation program.
+Approximately seven percent of the District’s students are enrolled through participation in the desegregation program.

 The District is located in the City of Clayton, just west of St. Louis.
 It is the hub of the St. Louis Metropolitan area.
 Combining a bustling downtown with quiet, secure residential neighborhoods, Clayton is the seat of St. Louis County.
 With a population of around 17,000 residents, it is also home to Forbes and Fortune 500 headquarters.

 Additional information about the School District of Clayton may be obtained by contacting the Office of Communications at 314.854.6038.